-This website will give you more information about me, Jacqueline Heinerman, PhD student, and the activities regarding Evolutionary Robotics within the Computational Intelligence group of the department of Artificial Intelligence at the VU University Amsterdam.
+Thank you for visiting my website.
+This website will give you more information about my current research activities and publications.
+I’m a PhD student on the topic of Evolutionary Robotics within the Computational Intelligence group of the department of Artificial Intelligence at the VU University Amsterdam.

 September 27, 2016

 Last week the PPSN conference was held in Edinburgh with a view on Arthur’s Seat.
 Our tutorial on “Evolutionary robotics – a practical guide to experiment with real hardware” was part of the schedule.
 Check out the slides!